Reviews The Big Death

 The book explores the oral history of the islands, with interviews divided into five chapters, covering topics including: being behind Japanese lines, scouting and fighting on Santa Isabel, in the thick of fighting, Malaita Guadalcanal labor corps, Massina Rule.

 The book is also unique for being published in both tok pidgin and english.
 Accompanied by maps, photos and appendixes.
-An important read for anyone interested in the war form the perspective of the inhabitants of these island.
+An important read for anyone interested in the war form the perspective of islanders.